ShakH00/Aion/README.md

 We made the decision to pivot to **Topic 2**, where the challenge of preserving and accessing archives offered deeper technical and design problems.
 The pivot forced rapid re-planning under time pressure, but it ultimately improved the clarity, usefulness, and impact of our final build.

 We also ran into a number of issues while integrating the **Raspberry Pi** into our project.
-Hardware introduced a lot of uncertainty—device setup, connectivity, and reliably triggering our capture/scan flow—so we had to spend time debugging ports, dependencies, and inconsistent behavior across machines.
+Hardware introduced a lot of uncertainty—device setup, connectivity, and reliably triggering our capture/scan flow—so we spent time debugging ports, dependencies, and inconsistent behavior across machines.
 Getting the Pi to work smoothly with the rest of our pipeline was a challenge, especially under hackathon time constraints.

 # Aion (Flask)